Restore Protection To Thousands Of Our Nation's Critical Waterways

-Under Trump's new rules, clean water for Americans and critical wildlife habitat fall victim to corporate greed.
+Under new rules, clean water for Americans and critical wildlife habitat fall victim to corporate greed.

-The Trump Administration has done the unthinkable yet again, striking down federal protections1 for at least half of the wetlands and their tributaries within the United States.
+Federal protections for at least half of our country's wetlands and their tributaries within the United States have been removed since 2016.
 These waterways include millions of square miles of critical natural habitat for native plants and animals.
 They are also vital for maintaining clean drinking water for millions of Americans.

-The protections rolled back include the Waters of the United States rules2 put in place by the Obama Administration, as well as protections previously outlined in 2015 that extended the application of the 1972 Clean Water Act to wetlands and streams that dry up or run underground for part of the year.
+The protections rolled back include the Waters of the United States rules2, as well as protections previously outlined in 2015 that extended the application of the 1972 Clean Water Act to wetlands and streams that dry up or run underground for part of the year.
 Without federal protection, the future of these vital ecosystems is at the behest of the highest bidder.3 Corporate polluters and unscrupulous developers are free to destroy these national resources without fear of punishment or regulation, leeching harmful "forever chemicals" like PFOS/PFAS into the environment.4

-The Trump Administration pushed the change through even though a team of their own approved scientists decried the measure, and together signed statement claiming that it "neglects established science."
+This rule change was pushed through even though a team of approved scientists decried the measure, and together signed a statement claiming that it "neglects established science."
 Meanwhile, Betsy Southerland, former director of the Office of Science and Technology in the EPA's Office of Water, called the new rules "scientifically indefensible and socially unjust."

 "This EPA's WOTUS rule, which limits federal water quality protections to a very small set of waters and wetlands, will result in the impairment of drinking water, fisheries, and flood control for communities throughout the U.S.," Southerland stated5.
 "This rule transfers the costs of pollution control and wetland protection from miners, oil and gas producers, and land developers – who will no longer be regulated – to downstream communities who will have to pay to protect themselves."

-Join us in sending a message to EPA Administrator Andrew Wheeler.
+Join us in sending a message to the EPA Administrator.
 Demand that the Environmental Protection Agency restore federal protections to wetlands, feeder streams, and tributaries in the United States that are not adjacent to larger bodies of water, further requiring landowners and companies to apply for the EPA's permission before developing on those lands or using them for agricultural or industrial runoff.

 Clean water is an important and increasingly threatened resource in the United States.
 We must protect it.
 Sign today.